 As outlined above, the Code already substantially addresses these factors.
-The eight largest collecting societies in Australia, representing the vast majority of collective rights management activity within Australia, are all signatories to the Code so it cannot be argued that the Code has inadequate industry coverage.
+The seven largest collecting societies in Australia, representing the vast majority of collective rights management activity within Australia, are all signatories to the Code so it cannot be argued that the Code has inadequate industry coverage.
 As noted by the Code Reviewer on many occasions since its inception, the collecting societies have consistently demonstrated a high degree of compliance with the Code.

 The ACCC notes the Government 'will only consider prescribing a code of conduct under the CCA if it is not already underpinned in other federal legislation.'
-Whilst the Code is not specifically referenced in any government legislation or regulation, Screenrights (sub.
-23) has nevertheless submitted that 'the Copyright Act 1968, the regulations made under it, and the jurisdiction created by it, suggest that the Societies' voluntary Code of Conduct is not an obvious candidate for being prescribed'.
+Whilst the Code is not specifically referenced in any government legislation or regulation, Screenrights has nevertheless submitted to this review that 'the Copyright Act 1968, the regulations made under it, and the jurisdiction created by it, suggest that the Societies' voluntary Code of Conduct is not an obvious candidate for being prescribed'.

 In responding to this issue, the collecting societies have submitted that the Code should continue to be voluntary, and suggest that the case for prescribing the Code is not convincing.
-However, some participants called for the Code to be made mandatory (Australian Publishers Association (APA) sub.
-6, Free TV Australia sub.
-13).
+However, some participants called for the Code to be made mandatory (e.g. see submissions to the review's discussion paper by Australian Publishers Association (APA) and Free TV Australia).

-Free TV Australia is of the view the framework regulating collecting societies should be strengthened, and whilst they note that all key collecting societies have agreed to participate in the Code, 'it would be preferable if participation was mandatory rather than voluntary' and accordingly supports the introduction regulatory oversight and 'a requirement to be bound by the Code'.
+Free TV Australia is of the view that the framework regulating collecting societies should be strengthened, and whilst they note that all key collecting societies have agreed to participate in the Code, 'it would be preferable if participation was mandatory rather than voluntary' and accordingly supports the introduction regulatory oversight and 'a requirement to be bound by the Code'.

-CAG (sub.
-9) considered that the fact the Code is not mandatory is evidence of the failure of governance arrangements for collecting societies in Australia.
+In its submission to the review's discussion paper CAG considered that the fact the Code is not mandatory is evidence of the failure of governance arrangements for collecting societies in Australia.
 CAG is supportive of any reform to make the ACCC responsible for the oversight of collecting societies.

-Although it did not consider the Code should be mandatory, UA (sub.
-24) called for the declared collecting societies to meet mandated transparency standards and obligations regarding the use of statutory funds, through guidelines issued by the Minister.
+Although it did not consider the Code should be mandatory, UA submitted to the review that the declared collecting societies should meet mandated transparency standards and obligations regarding the use of statutory funds, through guidelines issued by the Minister.
 UA further submitted that the ACCC could be given responsibility for ensuring compliance with the suggested mandatory guidelines.

-The APA (sub.
-6) submits that whilst there may be 'a value in making the Code mandatory' it should not be legislated as this would make the Code inflexible and difficult to amend which would be 'contrary to the interests of rightsholders and licensees'.
+The APA submitted that whilst there may be 'a value in making the Code mandatory' it should not be legislated as this would make the Code inflexible and difficult to amend which would be 'contrary to the interests of rightsholders and licensees'.